cs-ed/impacts-LNguyen64/README.md

 ### Learning Objectives

-Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/

 - Students learn how apps can improve people's lives and raise empathy.
 - Students explore the connection between innovation and empathy
-- Students create an app using the invention process.
+- Students create an app(no coding necessary) using the invention process.

 ### Learning Activities

-(Describe the learning activities and how they will be incorporated into the class.
-For example, will they include class discussion, written reports, homework, or exams?
-Will the activity be a one-time lesson or used multiple times in class?)

 **Activate Prior Knowledge**